 - The severe range is grater than 100mcmol/L

-Your physician may order a blood test for homocysteine levels also known as Cardiac marker test if he finds related symptoms, vitamin B12, and folate deficiency.
+Your physician may order a blood test for homocysteine levels also known as the Cardiac marker test if he finds related symptoms, vitamin B12, and folate deficiency.

 Causes for high Homocysteine levels

-Main causes for high homocysteine level include:
+Main causes for high homocysteine levels include:

 - Vitamin B12 deficiency.